-- 90 Herein, we used a three-dimensional free-surface primitive equation ocean model to examine the factors influencing interannual variation in the INCWM.
-This model is based on the Princeton Ocean Model, and its configuration is described in detail by Zhu et al. (2019).
-Model domain is 130.98°E-135.5°E, 32.8°N-34.8°N covering the entire Seto Inland Sea.
-The model has a horizontal resolution of around 1 km (1/80° in the zonal direction and 1/120° in the meridional direction), and a vertical resolution of 21 sigma levels.
-The initial temperature and salinity fields in January were produced by merging the - 95 Marine Information Research Center dataset in the SIS region and the model results of Guo et al. (2003).
-The boundary conditions including de-tided current velocity, temperature, salinity, and surface elevation were obtained from the diagnostic model of Guo et al. (2004).
-Four major tidal constituents (M2, S2, O1 and K1) were considered and the daily river discharges averaged over 24 years (1993-2016) from the Ministry of Land, Infrastructure and Transport were used in the model.
-Multi-year averaged daily surface fluxes of momentum, heat and fresh water were used to drive model (Zhu et al., 2019).
-The daily - 100 wind stress was based on hourly averaged results of wind stress, which was calculated by wind velocity from the Grid Point Value of Meso-Scale Model (GPV-MSM) (http:// database.rish.kyoto-u.ac.jp/arch/jmadata/data/gpv/) during 2007-2016 provided by the Japan Meteorological Agency with the resolution of 1/16°×1/20°, adopting the drag coefficient of Large and Pond (1981).
-The daily shortwave radiation was based on the newly released of Japanese Ocean Flux Data Sets with Use of Remote Sensing Observation (J-OFURO3) (https://j-ofuro.scc.u-tokai.ac.jp/) with a resolution of 1/4°×1/4° and averaged - 105 during 2002 to 2013.
-The daily longwave, sensible heat flux and latent heat flux were calculated and averaged by adopting bulk formula (Gill, 1982) using hourly air temperature, sea surface temperature, relative humidity, cloud cover, and wind velocity from the GPV-MSM (2007-2016).
+over 24 years (1993-2016) from the Ministry of Land, Infrastructure and Transport were used in the model.
+Multiyear averaged daily surface fluxes of momentum, heat, and fresh water were used to drive the model (Zhu et al., 2019).
+The daily wind stress was based on hourly averaged results of wind stress, which was calculated by wind velocity from the Grid Point Value of Meso-Scale Model (GPV-MSM) (http://database.rish.kyoto-u.ac.jp/arch/jmadata/data/ gpv/, last access: 25 March 2022) during 2007-2016 provided by the Japan Meteorological Agency with the resolution of $1/16^{\circ} \times 1/20^{\circ}$, adopting the drag coefficient of Large and Pond (1981).
+The daily shortwave radiation was based on the newly released of Japanese Ocean Flux Data Sets with Use of Remote Sensing Observation (J-OFURO3) (https: //j-ofuro.scc.u-tokai.ac.jp/, last access: 25 March 2022) with a resolution of $1/4^{\circ} \times 1/4^{\circ}$ and averaged during 2002-2013.
+The daily longwave, sensible heat flux, and latent heat flux were calculated and averaged by adopting the bulk formula (Gill, 1982) using hourly air temperature, sea surface temperature, relative humidity, cloud cover, and wind velocity from the GPV-MSM (2007-2016).
 Daily evaporation was obtained by calculating the latent heat flux.
-The daily precipitation was provided by the GPV-MSM and averaged hourly from 2007 to 2016.
-In the study, we want to explore the sensitivity and response of INCWM to sea surface forcing changes, therefore, multi-year average sea surface atmospheric - forcing was first used to simulate (named as Control), and then conducted several numerical experiments to analysis analyze the response of INCWM to sea surface forcing changes.
+The daily precipitation was provided by the GPV-MSM and averaged hourly from 2007-2016.
+In the study, we want to explore the sensitivity and response of INCWM to sea surface forcing changes; therefore, multi-year average sea surface atmospheric forcing was first used to simulate (named as Control) and then conduct several numerical experiments to analyze the response of INCWM to sea surface forcing changes.
 Model validations of residual current, water temperature, and salinity in the Seto Inland Sea of Control have been reported in previous studies (Chang et al., 2009; Yu et al., 2016; Zhu et al., 2019).
-The simulated seasonal variability of INCWM was shown in Section 3.1.
+The simulated seasonal variability of INCWM is shown in Sect.
+3.1.

-To investigate the response of the INCWM to sea surface forcing changes, we conducted three-four_numerical sensitivity experiments (Table 1) in Section 4.1.
+To investigate the response of the INCWM to sea surface forcing changes, we conducted four numerical sensitivity experiments (Table 1) in Sect.
+4.1.
 The Seto Inland Sea loses heat in winter and gains heat in summer.
-To determine the effects of local air-sea heat flux at different stages of the INCWM (based on results of observation data), we increased the air-sea heat flux loss/gain over Iyo-Nada (light blue dotted box in Fig. 1b) by 10 % from previous December to February (cooling season) in Case 1 and from May to July (warming season) in Case 2.
-In addition, to determine the effects of remote air-sea heat flux changein July, we increased the air-sea heat flux over the Hayasui Strait (light blue dotted box in Fig. 1b) in July by 10 % in Case 3 and that from May to July by 10 % in Case 4.
+To determine the effects of local air-sea heat flux at different stages of the IN-CWM (based on results of observation data), we increased the air-sea heat flux loss and gain over Iyo-Nada (light blue dotted box in Fig. 1b) by 10% from the previous December to February (cooling season) in Case 1 and from May to July (warming season) in Case 2, respectively.
+In addition, to determine the effects of remote air-sea heat flux change, we increased the air-sea heat flux over the Hayasui Strait (light blue dotted box in Fig. 1b) in July by 10% in Case 3 and that from May to July by 10% in Case 4.